Eminem: Before the Fame

 So a couple of months go by and Marc tells me that he is driving Em to an MC battle at the Scribble Jam ’97.
 This would help to get Eminem’s name out of Detroit.

 It came down to the now legendary battle between Eminem and Juice.
 They went 7 rounds before the judges gave Juice the victory.
+This was before the Accapella / Rounds format had been established for battle rap.
+People were going off the head on beats.

 The only problem with the outcome is that the heads running the event were tight with Juice.
 At one point the DJ even cut off Em’s mic before the time limit.
 I have to give it to Juice, he got Em in the final round.